epolonsky/Benchmarking-Project/tool_install.md

 run using the same test data as for orthofinder

+this is currently not working on this test data we are working on it to see why

 ```bash
 conda activate of3_env
 orthofinder -f orthofinder_test_data/ -M msa -o shoot_test_data